30 years of proven results.

 Estimated trainee expense: Less than $10,000 for 30 production days (includes fringe) per trainee

 This means productions can hire up to 4 pathway-specific trainees at standard hourly rates, fully cover their labor costs through the authorized credit increase, and still retain significant net credit value depending on the total qualified expenditures.
+As long as they are fully staffed.

 This unlocks opportunity for productions who previously did not have workforce training dollars available through other studio-ran programs.